 I’m not eligible for solar panel grants, what are my options?

-If you don’t qualify for any of these grants, there are several other options available that can help with solar panel costs.
+If you don’t qualify for any grants, you have several other options to help with solar panel costs.

 Loans

-Solar loans allow you to avoid the upfront cost and pay for solar panels over time.
-These loans are often available through banks, building societies and solar panel installers; however, such loans may have high interest rates.
+With solar loans, you can pay for solar panels over time and avoid the upfront cost.
+Often available through banks, building societies and solar panel installers, these loans may have high interest rates.

 Green mortgages

 Green mortgages are specialised home loans that offer homebuyers or homeowners financial incentives to purchase, build or renovate homes that meet certain environmental and energy-efficiency standards.
-These incentives can take various forms, such as lower interest rates, higher borrowing amounts or cash-back offers.
+These incentives can take various forms, such as cash-back offers, lower interest rates or higher borrowing amounts.

 Solar subscription plans – get solar panels with no upfront cost

-A solar subscription plan allows homeowners to enjoy the benefits of solar energy without the upfront cost of installing solar panels.
-Several panel providers offer subscriptions and they typically work in one of two ways:
+A solar subscription plan allows you to avoid the upfront cost of installing solar panels while still enjoying the benefits of solar energy.
+Several panel providers offer subscriptions, which usually work in one of the following ways.

-• The installer retains ownership of the panels and you buy the generated energy at a cost far cheaper than grid supplied electricity
+• The installer owns the panels, and you buy the generated energy at a far cheaper cost than grid-supplied electricity

 • You own the panels and can use or sell the generated electricity

-Either option avoids the initial outlay, allowing you to pay a monthly subscription.
-This often includes maintenance, repairs, warranty and in some cases, replacement batteries.
+You can avoid the initial outlay by paying a monthly subscription.
+This often includes maintenance, warranty and repairs.
+In some cases, it also covers replacement batteries.

 Installers offering subscription plans include:

-• Sunsave: From £69/month, includes 20-year warranty, replacement battery, fixed monthly fees
+• Sunsave: From £69/month, this includes a 20-year warranty, replacement battery and fixed monthly fees.

-• Effective Home: £99 onboarding fee, includes maintenance, 5-year fixed energy tariff
+• Effective Home: With a £99 onboarding fee, this includes maintenance and a 5-year fixed energy tariff.

-This model allows for immediate savings on your electricity bills, with the added advantage of contributing to a greener environment.
-It’s an appealing choice if you’re looking to switch to solar with no initial investment.
+As well as contributing to a greener environment, this model allows for immediate savings on your electricity bills.
+So, if you’re looking to switch to solar with no initial investment, this is an appealing choice.

 Get free solar panels quotes